skukla/vm-from-scratch/README.md

 ##### Set UPS as the Shipping Method
 To set up UPS as the shipping method, navigate to: `Stores > Settings > Configuration > Sales > Shipping Methods`

+For some reason, Magento Shipping comes "configured" with API credentials which are incorrect.
+We need to remove the values in the Account ID and API Token fields in order for our changes to save.
+Remove those first from the `Magento Shipping` section.

+Next, use the following in the UPS section:

 1. Enabled for Checkout: `Yes`
 2. Enabled for RMA: `Yes`
 3. UPS Type: `United Parcel Service XML`